Working with Conditional Formatting#

 It is possible to apply the conditional format to different cell ranges in a

-worksheet using multiple calls to conditional_format()
+worksheet using multiple calls to conditional_format().
+However, as a

 minor optimization it is also possible in Excel to apply the same conditional